chrisbrejon/OpenDRT-OCIO-Config/README.md

 My goal was to provide a "plug and play play" OCIOv1 config (14 megabytes!) in its most essential form, so CG artists can create beautiful pictures with it.

+Thanks !

+NB(1): Substance_painter roles were set following this page https://mrlixm.github.io/blog/substance-painter-color-management/
+NB(2): Ideally this config should fit the requirements of this issue https://github.com/AcademySoftwareFoundation/OpenColorIO/issues/2011